-Darwin Wetland Cruises on Corroboree Billabong with Wetland Cruises
+Darwin Wetland Cruises on Corroboree Billabong with Wetland Cruises (May to October)

 Experience the incredible natural diversity of the Top End on these Darwin wetland cruises on Corroboree Billabong, just ninety-minutes’ drive from the city.
 Enjoy your guide’s expert commentary during the drive and a picnic lunch on board your cruise boat.
 Cruise for 2.5 hours through the lush wetlands, and see an abundance of bird life, crocodiles and other wildlife.
 Duration: 8 hours (approx.)